sharkdp/numbat/book/src/introduction.md

     = 0.512957
 ```

-The real strengh of Numbat, however, is to perform calculations with physical units:
+The real strength of Numbat, however, is to perform calculations with physical units:

 ``` numbat
 >>> 8 km / (1 h + 25 min)